flairNLP/flairnlp.github.io/docs/tutorial-basics/entity-linking.md

 Span[6:7]: "Enterprise" → USS_Enterprise_(NCC-1701-D) (0.975)
 ```

-As we can see, the linker can resolve what the two mentions of "Barcelona" refer to:
+As we can see, the linker can resolve that:
 - "Kirk" refers to the entity "[James_T._Kirk](https://en.wikipedia.org/wiki/James_T._Kirk)"
 - "Spock" refers to "[Spock](https://en.wikipedia.org/wiki/Spock)" (ok, that one was easy)
 - "Enterprise" refers to the "[USS_Enterprise_(NCC-1701-D)](https://en.wikipedia.org/wiki/USS_Enterprise_(NCC-1701-D))"